ethereum-optimism/optimism/specs/fault-dispute-game.md

 Certain steps (VM state transitions) require external data to be available by the `PreimageOracle`.
 To ensure a successful state transition, players should provide this data in advance.
-The FDG provides the following interface to manage data loaded to the `PreimageOracle`:
+The FDG provides the following interface to manage local data loaded to the `PreimageOracle`:

 ```solidity
 /// @notice Posts the requested local data to the VM's `PreimageOralce`.